John Edge: Career

-In 1886, Edge became a Queen's Counsel, was made a Knight Bachelor and appointed Chief Justice of the high court of the North-Western Provinces, British India.
+In 1886, Edge became a Queen's Counsel, was made a Knight Bachelor and on 27 May 1886 he was appointed as Chief Justice of the high court of the North-Western Provinces, British India.
 He replaced William Comer Petheram in that role and was based in Allahabad.

 Holding office until 1898, Edge proved to be a capable leader of a court that included several other very talented judges.
 He also demonstrated considerable administrative skills, such as arranging for the codification of the court's rules and, between 1887 and 1893, serving as the first vice-chancellor of the University of Allahabad.
 He also headed the famine relief committee set up in response to the 1896 famine in India.

 In January 1899, after his recent retirement from the Chief Justice role, Edge became a judicial member of the Council of India and retained that role until 1908.
 It was at this time that he was also elected to the bench of the Middle Temple, of which he served as treasurer in 1919.
 In 1902, he also served on a Royal Commission that investigated the Boer War and in 1905 was involved in an inquiry that ultimately had a part in the creation of the Court of Criminal Appeal.

 Edge became a privy counsellor in January 1909 and in that role he heard many legal appeals from India between 1916 and May 1926, when he retired completely, just short of his 85th birthday.